The in a Nutshell-Outline:

 The above-mentioned skin substances also react to external stimuli by triggering an appropriate reaction in the relevant defense system.
 It is therefore easy to understand why textiles containing peat-fibers can lend a helping hand to our own protective skin layer in its efforts to ward off harmful influences from outside.

-3. Peat-Fiber supports and protects our life forces
+3. It supports, protects and reinvigorates our life forces

 Our Life forces need warmth and our Life forces need activating wherever damaging influences exercise their inhibiting effects.
 It is fundamental for us that our Life forces operate well while they play a fundamental part in establishing our sense of well-being, our consciousness and our thinking.
 While the warmth of our Life-forces is also a conduit for our circulation the peat-fiber also generates support for it to be able to operate in an optimal manner.